Bristol Radical History Festival 2025

 Theme 3: And from Dublin….East Wall History Group

-After the success of the international perspectives at last year’s festival BRHG has decided to open up one of annual themes to history groups who have worked with us in the past.
-This year we are excited to host the East Wall History Group from Dublin in the Republic of Ireland who, like us, live in a port city with a long history of atlantic links and rebellious working class history.
-Our friends from Ireland bring histories of international collaboration in the struggle against apartheid in South Africa, solidarity during the UK miners’ strike and biographies of veterans in the fight against fascism.
+After the success of the international perspectives at last year’s festival BRHG decided to open up one of annual themes to history groups who have worked with us in the past.
+This year we are excited to host the East Wall History Group from Dublin in the Republic of Ireland who, like us, live in a port city with a long history of Atlantic links and rebellious working class history.
+Our friends from Ireland bring histories of international collaboration in the struggle against apartheid in South Africa, solidarity during the UK miners’ strike, the inside story of the scandalous ‘mother and baby homes’ and during a period of the rise of the far-right in Ireland, analysis and biographies of veterans in the fight against fascism.

 It’s not just history talks…